Distinguished Classroom Teacher Awards

 Each year, awards are given in eight different categories - new teacher (elementary), new teacher (secondary), primary (Pre-K through 2), intermediate (3 through 5), middle school, high school, support (elementary) and support (secondary) teachers.

 Anyone can nominate a teacher for this prestigious award.
 The nomination form must be completed in collaboration with the teacher-nominee and submitted by the announced deadlines.
-The nomination period is typically in November.

 A selection committee made up of teachers, school and district-level administrators, the assistant superintendents of elementary and secondary schools and a member of the United Teachers of Wichita reviews the nominations and makes the final selections.